 Hotel Recommendation: Parkhotel Valkenburg – just a short walk from the town centre.
 The hotel’s restaurant is set in a former monastery and has a terrace with hillside views, making it a perfect base for exploring the unique Christmas-market caves and festivities.

-Insider Tip: For something extra special, catch the Sand Wizard film screening at MergelRijk — the mix of light, art, and festive storytelling creates a magical cave experience.
+Insider Tip: While the main markets end on December 30th, the broader “Christmas Town” atmosphere and the MergelRijk cave experience continue until January 3rd.
 Note that MergelRijk requires a separate ticket and is not included with the Municipal or Velvet Cave markets.

-Top Tours to Consider: Valkenburg Municipal Cave Guided Tour – explore the underground market with insights on the history and cave architecture.
+Top Tours to Consider: Valkenburg Municipal Cave Guided Tour – A great way to learn about the cave’s history as a shelter and quarry before it becomes a festive market.

 3. Il Magico Paese di Natale, Asti & Govone, Italy